Euro erases early losses; Greece knocks down report

 Concerns that Greece could default and leave the euro zone prompted the first significant bid for safety in German Bunds in six weeks and lifted peripheral euro zone bond yield premiums to their highest in nearly seven months.
 [GVD/EUR]

-Reuters data showed that one-month euro/dollar implied volatility, a gauge of how sharp swings in the currency are likely to be, rose to a 3-1/2 year high of 14.305 percent.
+Reuters data showed that one-month euro/dollar implied volatility EUR1MO=, a gauge of how sharp swings in the currency are likely to be, rose to a 3-1/2 year high of 14.305 percent.

 "As the quarter winds down we are kind of in a no-man's land, where choppy consolidative trade prevails," said Marc Chandler, global head of currency strategy at Brown Brothers Harriman in New York.